WhiteLicorice/Ren-s-Courses/README.md

 # Ren's Courses

-A collection of materials for courses I handle under the University of the Philippines Visayas, Division of Physical Sciences and Mathematics, BS in Computer Science curriculum.
+A headless learning management system for courses I handle under the University of the Philippines Visayas, Division of Physical Sciences and Mathematics, BS in Computer Science curriculum.
 All material is copyrighted.
 All rights reserved.

 # Acknowledgments